 If the low pressure isn’t just affecting one faucet but your entire house, the culprit might be your pressure-reducing valve, or PRV.
 This little device is responsible for controlling the water pressure for your whole home, making sure it’s not too high for your pipes and appliances.
 When a PRV starts to fail, it can cause a sudden and significant drop in pressure everywhere, affecting both your hot and cold water.
 While this issue isn’t exclusive to hot water, a faulty valve can certainly be the root cause of your frustration.
 Checking it is a key step in diagnosing widespread pressure problems.
 Let’s walk through how to find it, test it, and spot the signs that it might need some professional attention.

-Find Your Pressure-Reducing Valve
+Where to Find Your Pressure-Reducing Valve

 First things first, you need to locate the valve.
 A pressure-reducing valve is typically a bell-shaped brass fitting found on your main water line, right after the main shut-off valve.
 The most common places to look are in your basement, crawl space, or a utility closet near where the water supply pipe enters your house.
 It will be installed on the pipe before it splits off to your water heater and other fixtures.
 Take a look around that area, and you should be able to spot it.
 Knowing where it is will be helpful whether you’re testing it yourself or calling in a pro.

-Test the Pressure with a Gauge
+How to Test the Valve with a Pressure Gauge

 Once you’ve found the PRV, you can test your home’s water pressure to see if it’s in the right range.
 You’ll need a simple water pressure gauge, which you can find at most hardware stores.
 They’re inexpensive and easy to use.
 Just screw the gauge onto an outdoor hose spigot or the faucet for your washing machine.
 Make sure no other water is running in the house, then turn the faucet on all the way.
 A typical home’s water pressure should be between 40 and 60 PSI.
 If your reading is significantly lower, the PRV might be set too low or could be failing.